 Mirror, mirror…

-Before the (1835) invention of the mirrors we know today, humans used polished stone and, later, pieces of glass that showed a version of a reflection, but distorted — much like the mirrors in convenience stores and funhouses.
-But those were only for the wealthy, who also regularly commissioned portraits of themselves; more aspirational than accurate.
+Before the (1835) invention of modern mirrors, humans used polished stone and, later, pieces of glass that showed a distorted reflection much like the mirrors in convenience stores and funhouses.

 In the pre-mirror world, writes Charlie Sorrel, “the concept of individual identity didn’t exist.
 We thought of our ourselves as a part of a community.
 Our identity was tied up with the people we knew, the place we lived in.”